By Jasmine Eddy | 07.06.20 8:00 AM

 How to Remove the Clouds on Title?

-The process of removing a cloud on title varies.
+The process of removing a cloud on the title varies.
 Some are easier to remove than others.
 For example, to resolve a mechanic’s lien, the homeowner must contact the contractor to pay their balance.
 Then, the contractor will remove the lien.
 Similar liens, such as mortgage and tax liens, can be resolved this way.

 Real estate agents need to be proactive when working with homes that have clouds on the title.
-For buyer’s agents, be sure to address the clouds on title.
+For buyer’s agents, be sure to address the clouds on the title.
 Leverage this as a negotiation strategy.

 For example, informing the seller, “I have a buyer who is interested in your home but they noticed there are clouds on the title.
 If they are removed, I have a buyer for you!” may motivate them to clear the home’s title in order to secure the sale.

-For seller’s agents, be proactive and take a look at your client’s title report early on in the process.
+For seller agents, be proactive and take a look at your client’s title report early on in the process.
 It is possible that the owner is not aware that their property has clouds.
 Therefore, checking with the title company is very helpful.
 If there are clouds on the title, agents can work with sellers to make a list of the fixable clouds.
 Together, they can come up with a strategy to resolve them.

 Final Thoughts of Clouds on Title